-The only industry standard specifically covering Neutral Earthing Resistors is IEEE C57.32a (2020) “Standard for Requirements, Terminology, and Test Procedures for Neutral Grounding Devices”.
+The European standard is IEC 60076-25:2023 “Power Transformers, Neutral Grounding Resistors” and the more established American standard IEEE-C57-32a (2020) “Standard for Requirements, Terminology, and Test Procedures for Neutral Grounding Devices”.

 NERs are sized so that after application of the phase voltage for the rated time the hottest part of the resistor elements does not exceed an agreed temperature rise above ambient.